Xunnamius/next-test-api-route-handler/README.md

 import { testApiHandler } from 'next-test-api-route-handler';
-// Import the handler under test from the app directory import * as edgeHandler from '../app/your-edge-endpoint';
+// Import the handler under test from the app directory import * as edgeHandler from '../app/your-edge-endpoint/route';

 it('does what I want', async function () {
-  await testApiHandler({
+  // NTARH supports optionally typed response data via TypeScript generics: await testApiHandler<{ success: boolean }>({
     // Only appHandler supports edge functions.
 The pagesHandler prop does not!
     appHandler: edgeHandler,
     // requestPatcher is optional